Wondering what to do with pennies? Read on to learn how they are more powerful than you think!

 Enough of those pennies put together can become powerful.

-And it isn’t just the pennies themselves, but the new mindset you’ve given to yourself.
+And it isn’t just the pennies themselves, but the new mindset you’ve gained.
 Each small purchase you choose to make matters.

 Some days, buying that candy bar is just another silly splurge.
-Choosing to put that small amount of money towards debt instead will make you feel great.
+Putting that small amount of money towards debt instead will make you feel great.

 Then, on the rough days when you really need that candy bar, it will taste sweeter knowing that you made the honest decision that it was worth your hard earned money.